tradingview-pine-seeds/docs/tutorial.md

 ## Contact us

-- Send us an email to pine.seeds@tradingview.com with subject **Pine Seeds Request**.
+1. Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
 Specify your GitHub username and desired repository name.
-Please keep in mind that the account and repository names will be used as [parts](README.md#Example) of the unique prefix for your data.
+Note that the account and repository names will be used as [parts](README.md#Example) of the unique prefix for your data.
-- Wait for the link to a repository
+2. Wait for the link to a repository.

 ## Fork the repository

-- Go to _GitHub Security settings_ → Configure [2FA][2fa]
+1. Go to GitHub _Settings → Password and authentication_ and configure [two-factor authentication][2fa].
-- Create _Personal access token_ for __repo__, __workflow__ and __admin:org__ areas
+2. Create _Personal access token_ for __repo__, __workflow__, and __admin:org__ areas.
-- Follow the link in the issue
+3. Follow the repository link and create a fork.
-- Create a repository fork

-## Setup the actions
+## Set up the actions

-- Go to _Settings → Secrets → Action_ of your forked repository
+1. Go to _Settings → Secrets → Action_ of your forked repository.
-- Add the created _Personal access token_ by calling it `ACTION_TOKEN` here
+2. Add the created _Personal access token_ by calling it `ACTION_TOKEN` here.
-- Now go to _Actions → General → Action permissions_
+3. Now go to _Actions → General → Action permissions_.
-- Check the __Allow all actions and reusable workflows__ box here
+4. Check the __Allow all actions and reusable workflows__ box here.
-- Click the _Actions_ tab
+5. Click the _Actions_ tab.
-- Disable all workflows and only enable __Check data and create pr__
+6. Disable all workflows and only enable __Check data and create pr__.

 ## Add data files

-- Upload your data files to the `data/repo_name` directory
+1. Upload your data files to the `data/repo_name` directory.
-- Upload a symbol description file to the `symbol_info` directory
+2. Upload a symbol description file to the `symbol_info` directory.

 ## Check the data upload

-- Go to the _Actions_ tab
+1. Go to the _Actions_ tab.
-- Check the __Check data and create pr__ action log
+2. Check the __Check data and create pr__ action log.

 ## Create a chart

-- Log in to [tradingview.com][chart]
+1. Log in to [tradingview.com][chart].
-- Go to the symbol search box → Enter the full symbol name
+2. Go to the symbol search box and enter the full symbol name.
-- The symbol you requested will be open on the chart
+3. The symbol you requested will be opened on the chart.